acubeLab/k2tree/README.md

     1    1    1    1    0    0    1    0
 ```

+The advantage of this format is that we can look inside a file with command line tools (like `od`), but it is extremely space inefficient since it does not take advantage of sparsity an uses one byte for each -/1 entry entry.

-Another popular uncompressed format consists of a text file containing the positions of the nonzero entries.
+Another popular uncompressed format consists of a text file containing only the positions of the nonzero entries.
 Each line should contain the row and column indexes of a single entry written in decimal and separated by a whitespace character.
-The same entry should not compare twice, but the order of entries can be arbitrary.
+The same entry should not appear twice, but the order of entries can be arbitrary.
 Indexes are 0-based so the matrix above could be represented by the text file
 ```
 0 6
 0 7